Wilbrecht-Lab/mouse_RLWM/README.md

   - **online_simulation_compare_binned.m**: function that bins data by 25 trials per odor and compares to simulated mouse data. num_trial describes the number of bins (25 trials per odor stim) and can be adjusted.
 We chose 8 (200 presentations of each odor stimulation) for our data analysis.

 ## Helpers
-This folder contains helper functions in order to run other scripts
+This folder contains helper functions in order to run other scripts.
+Some of these are from MATLAB file_sharing and some were derived by us.
+Where these are scripts that are from MATLAB users, none of the script has been altered and credit goes to the original creator who is credited within the function.